APL-NavAid-for-Prosthetic-Vision/rtabmap_ros/README.md

 # rtabmap_ros by JHUAPL
 This is a wrapper of the original RTABMap_ros package based on the RTABMap_apl library.

-Original RTABMap_ros : https://github.com/introlab/rtabmap_ros.git; branch: melodic-devel.
+Original RTABMap_ros : https://github.com/introlab/rtabmap_ros.git; branch: noetic-devel.
-For Ubuntu 18.04
+For Ubuntu 20.04

 This modified wrapper to RTABMap_ros has been developed by JHUAPL.
 Developers: